 •• Now let's look at some encouraging biblical examples of Christ's authority working effectively in the lives of believers.

 1) Leading a soul to Jesus —John 4:28-30, 39 Then, leaving her water jar, the woman went back to the town and said to the people, “Come, see a man who told me everything I ever did.
 Could this be the Messiah?”
 They came out of the town and made their way toward him...
 Many of the Samaritans from that town believed in him because of the woman’s testimony, “He told me everything I ever did.”

 •• This Samaritan woman was herself a brand-new believer.
 But there was already within her as a believer the ability to say to her townspeople, "Come and see.
 Could this be the Messiah?"
 And they did come and hear Jesus speak, and many became believers in Christ, in great measure "because of the woman's testimony".
 This woman, not knowing theology, simply shared what faith she had, and souls were gathered to Jesus.
 If she could do this, so can we.
 Why?
-Because Jesus Christ has given us power and authority to minister for Him here on earth.
+Because Jesus Christ has given us power from God and the authority to minister for Him with that delegated power here on earth.